TIFFANY CARRELL

 The Challenge

-How might we transform AI education from a sequence of features and tutorials into a curiosity-driven journey of discovery?
-I needed an approach that honored the learner’s sense of wonder while grounding them in real-world exploration, not just product proficiency.
+How might we transform AI education from a linear sequence of tutorials into a curiosity-driven journey of discovery?
+The approach had to balance wonder with grounding in order to honor the learner’s instincts while guiding them toward meaningful, real-world experimentation.

 The Big Idea